Our Faculty

 Bosworth’s teaching also reflects her focus on Quebec.
 A number of her courses are primarily or partially centered on fostering understanding and appreciation of Quebec and its linguistic and cultural contributions to the Francophonie and beyond.

-Bosworth is President of the American Council for Québec Studies and serves on the board of the Linguistic Association of Canada and the United States.
+Bosworth is president of the American Council for Québec Studies and vice president/president-elect of the Linguistic Association of Canada and the United States.

 Selected Publications